Text/Typographical Layout

 Underline

-Words or characters with strike-through effects appear crossed out or cancelled.
-Strike-through effects are sometimes used in legal documents to show changes from one version to another.
-This effect is accomplished with the <del> tag.
-Unfortunately, screen readers do not notify users when the <del> (deleted) tag is used, so there is no way to tell if the author has marked passages as crossed out.
+Deletions, insertions, and strikethrough are sometimes used in legal documents to show changes from one version to another.
+Unfortunately, screen readers do not always notify users when these elements are used, so it can be difficult to tell if the author has marked passages as crossed out.
 The makers of screen reader software should have fixed this issue long ago, but they haven't.
-Likewise, screen readers do not notify users when the <ins> tag (insert) tag is used.
+These limitations might be addressed by adding text to the page (perhaps using CSS ::before and ::after) to indicate the beginning and end of insertions and deletions.